-For the second consecutive year, Prof. Andrea Alù of Texas ECE is a finalist ;for the Blavatnik National Award for Young Scientists and will now compete for the largest unrestricted award of its kind for early career scientists and engineers.
-Ultimately, three winners will be selected based on their extraordinary accomplishments and their promise for the future.
+Prof. Andrea Alù, Associate Professor at Texas ECE is one of the finalists for the Blavatnik National Awards for Young Scientists.
+He along with 31 national finalists will be competing for three spots as the 2016 National Laureates.
 Prof. Alù has been nominated under the Physical Sciences and Engineering category of the award.
 The other two disciplines include Life Sciences and Chemistry.

 At The University of Texas at Austin (UT Austin), Prof. Alù is affiliated with the Wireless Networking and Communications Group, an interdisciplinary center for research and education based in UT Austin with an emphasis on industrial relevance, and with the Applied Research Laboratories at UT Austin.
 His research interests span over a broad range of technical areas, including applied electromagnetics, nano-optics and nanophotonics, microwave, THz, infrared, optical and acoustic metamaterials and metasurfaces, plasmonics, nonlinearities and nonreciprocity, cloaking and scattering, acoustics, optical nanocircuits and nanoantennas.